Gilgamech/website/Gillogisms.md

 1. Family are a primary source of belongingness.
 1. Family means Forever when you're a suburban mother who's trying to get your kids to eat their vegetables instead of yell at each other.
 Once you're an adult, like how age is just a number, family is just a name.
 1. Farming begets ideology because it lets people stop focusing on their own survival and discuss their crazy ideas instead.
 Prosperity begets Altruism.
-1. Fast &amp; Furious is safe, like one of those Telltale games where you can't (uninstall).
+1. Fast & Furious is safe, like one of those Telltale games where you can't (uninstall).
 It's the ultimate dissection of understanding the villain.
 (Or maybe Batman is?)
 1. Fed-Ups - The Package Handlers.
 1. Feminism has 2 versions, feminism-as-equality vs feminism-as-superiority.
 The second group wants to put all men into dresses, until they realize that a lot of us would enjoy it, in one way or another.
 And that we look better in a skirt and heels than them, since the average man exercises frequently and the average second group member does not.
 1. Ferrero could make UAP-themed Tic Tacs.
 They could have a little green or gray candy body inside the Tic Tac.